-After the birth of my first son 8 years ago, I spent my first weeks in a new town – Sallanches – trying to figure out how to get to Monoprix for milk and essentials, without having to deal with the ups and down of curbs!
+After the birth of my first son (nearly 11 years ago), I spent my first weeks in a new town – Sallanches – trying to figure out how to get to Monoprix for milk and essentials, without having to deal with the ups and down of curbs!
 And I did succeed in finding one route – much longer than the normal route, but flat (and interesting too!).

-Living so close to the Bois de la Braconne, we have been frequent visitors over the years . . . furry four-legged friends aren’t supposed to enter, so you should be safe from their little gifts!
-One entrance is right by the Restaurant de la Braconne, the other comes out along the Bialle stream.
+Living so close to the 🌳 Bois de la Braconne, we have been frequent visitors over the years . . . furry four-legged friends aren’t supposed to enter, so you should be safe from their little gifts!
+During confinement, we even did a little treasure hunt here (it is the perfect place to do one)!
+One entrance is right by the 🥗 Restaurant de la Braconne, the other comes out along 💦 the Bialle stream, just behind 🅿️ the Régie Municipales car park.

 ❄️ with a dusting of snow . . .

-. . . if you find yourself here at lunchtime, then you could stop at the lovely Restaurant la Braconne – there is an outdoor terrace in the summertime.
+. . . if you find yourself here at lunchtime, then you could stop at the lovely 🥗 Restaurant la Braconne – there is an outdoor terrace in the springtime and summer months, with sweet-smelling wisteria early in the outdoor season!
 This restaurant is well known among locals and it is popular for business lunches and seminars – very professional and friendly and great food!
-The new Sallanches swimming pool is being built in the fields next door, due to open in 2020!

 Salle Léon Curral & Pré Curral

-The Salle Léon Curral is a superb cultural centre . . . why not have a look at the programme as you walk past? / see MBFF post for more details.
+The 🎭 Salle Léon Curral is a superb cultural centre . . . why not have a look at the programme as you walk past?

 Bialle river path & water wheel

-At the end of this path, you may recognise that you are right by the entrance to Sallanches hospital !
-From here, if you turn right and walk past the hospital, it is a short walk down to the fabulous skatepark (see MBFF post here)!
+At the end of this path, you may recognise that you are right by the entrance to 🏥 Sallanches hospital !
+From here, if you turn right and walk past the hospital, it is a short walk down to the fabulous 🛹 skatepark (see MBFF article here) . . . a giant pumptrack is currently being built here!

 But, if you turn left, then you come to the old waterwheel . . .